 Parents don’t have to read aloud to older children every day, but these children do need to engage in literacy activities regularly over the summer.
 The U.S. Department of Education has reported that when students read for fun on their own time, they have higher reading scores than their peers who don’t engage in literacy activities outside of school.

 Due to the limited amount of time teachers see students each day, the primary responsibility for literacy exposure occurs at home.
 Teachers can partner with parents in educating them and empowering them to do just that.
 But how?
 For some parents, creating an atmosphere conducive to literacy is second-nature.
-Others need some ideas, and teachers can provide those.
+Others could use some ideas for preventing the summer slide, and teachers can provide those.

 Parents can create literacy-rich environments over the summer (and all year long!) and help their children retain achievement gains by implementing some of these tips, just to name a few.